mc-aeq/metachain/README.md

 ; the pop_load defines what proof of process modules will be loaded and thus provided service for (using * as wildcard, comma seperated value, PoMC must always be loaded!) pop_load = PoMC, PoS, PoT, *

-; subchain_* defines what subchains are allowed in this node. use * as wildcard, comma seperated values, MC must be allowed, TCT should be allowed, case sensitive!
+; subchain_* defines what subchains are allowed in this node. use * as wildcard, comma seperated values, MC must be allowed, AEQ should be allowed, case sensitive!
 ; all entries in _whitelist are allowed, all entries in _blacklist are forbidden ; use _whitelist * to allow all subchains and new subchains to be worked with.
 ; use _whitelist *, _blacklist <name> to allow all except <name>